• Home

 Portrait

-Collage for Vers Beton, used as a portrait for Ivan Winter's column.
+This is a collage made for Vers Beton, used as a portrait for Ivan Winter's column.
 Ivan is a hairdresser, but a haircut session with him is also often seen as a therapeutic session where a lot of listening and talking takes place.
 Hence the ears and mouths in the collage.

 Interactive Design

 Visitors of Zuid Boijmans were asked questions about gifts, and they could respond by picking a sticker from the yes or no side, revealing a bit more of the underlying color.
 As the color (lilac or orange) grew, it became clear which answer was given most frequently.
+Object by Gido Cuppens.
+2024

 Business Cards